commercetools/ui-kit/src/components/inputs/date-input/README.md

 #### Description

 The `DateInput` component allows the user to select a date.
-This component also supports multiple date selection.
-It formats the selected date depending on the current locale.
+It formats the selected date depending on the users' locale.

 #### Usage